Buchenherz/uibk_parsys_19/proseminar/03/readme.md

 - Extend the heat stencil application to the two- and three-dimensional cases and name them `heat_stencil_2D` and `heat_stencil_3D`.
 - Provide sequential and MPI implementations and run them with multiple problem and machine sizes.
+  We provide seqential versions of both 2D and 3D as well as the MPI version of 2D.
+Comparison with sequential and MPI version can be found within the folder `2d heat stencil`.
 - How can you verify the correctness of your applications?
+We verify our min max temperatures at the end of the program, where the matrix is recollected.

 ## Exercise 2